Kevin Fulton: Legal cases

 On 26 November 2013, it was reported that The Irish News had won a legal battle after a judge ruled against Keeley's lawsuit against the newspaper for breach of privacy and copyright, by publishing his photograph, which thereby also, he argued, endangered his life.
 Belfast District Judge Isobel Brownlie stated at least twice that she was not impressed with Keeley's evidence and described him as "disingenuous".
 Under British law, Keeley will also be billed for the newspaper's legal costs.

 On 31 January 2014, the Belfast High Court ruled that Fulton had to pay damages to Eilish Morley, the mother of IPLO member Eoin Morley, shot dead at age 23 by the IRA.
 The order was issued based upon his failure to appear in court.
 The scale of the pay-out for which he is liable was to be assessed at a later stage but was never published.

+Association with Tommy Robinson

+Nick Lowles of Hope Not Hate published a book on Tommy Robinson in which he says Fulton worked from early 2020 as a "surveillance officer" for far right activist Tommy Robinson.